-Controlling Fever Without Medication
+Controlling Symptoms Without Medication

--- Sponge or bathe in a tepid bath: Sponging your child's skin with lukewarm water or putting your child in a warm or tepid bath can help lower body temperature.
+Sponge or bathe in a tepid bath.
+Sponging your child's skin with lukewarm water — not cool or cold

 When to Seek Medical Help

 Call your doctor if you are concerned about your child's fever, with or without shivering.
 This is especially important if the fever lasts more than 24 hours in a child younger than two years or three days or longer in children two years or older.